 As Comptroller of the United States Mint, Mr. Hyman was responsible for preparing the audited financial statements of the United States Mint, preparing cost reports for the Mint’s numismatic products, reporting the custodial gold holdings of the federal government and other financial activities.

-Mr. Hyman holds a Bachelors of Science degree from the University of Maryland, College Park.
-Mr. Hyman passed the CPA exam shortly after graduating from the University of Maryland.
+Howard Hyman holds a Bachelors of Science degree from the University of Maryland, College Park.
+He passed the CPA exam shortly after graduating from the University of Maryland.
+He now lives in Baltimore with his wife.

 Robert Ashford has been with Episcopal Housing Corporation since March 2015.
-He fills several roles within the organization including property management, website maintenance, social media management, tech support and facility maintenance.
+He fills several roles within the organization including property management, website maintenance, tech support, and facility maintenance.

 Robert has bachelor’s degrees in geography and archeology and a minor in art from the University of North Carolina at Greensboro.
 His work background includes 10 years as a photogrammetric editor followed by 7 years as the general manager of a small search engine optimization firm.
 He relocated from North Carolina to Baltimore in 2013.